-Bitcoin Core lead from 2010 to 2014, put a lot of effort into research and development of Bitcoin and remains its advocate, spreading his knowledge of the technology.
-Considered the voice of reason in the industry.
+Bitcoin Core leader from 2010 to 2014, Gavin had put a lot of effort into the research and development of Bitcoin and remains its advocate, spreading his knowledge of the technology.
+Gavin is considered the voice of reason in the industry.

 Paralelní Polis https://twitter.com/Paralelni_polis

-Unique space focused on new technologies, decentralization and parallel structures building.
-Organizes annual Hackers Congress and many other talks about cryptocurrencies, decentralized economics and stateless society.
-Accepts payments in Bitcoin and Litecoin only.
-Based in Prague, Czech Republic in 2014 and growing worldwide (coming next to - Bratislava, Slovakia in 2018).
+A unique space focused on new technologies, decentralization and parallel structure building.
+Paralelní Polis organizes annual Hackers Congress and many other talks about cryptocurrencies, decentralized economics and stateless society.
+Paralelní Polis accepts payments in Bitcoin and Litecoin only.
+Paralelni Polis was founded in Prague, Czech Republic in 2014 and has been growing worldwide (coming next to - Bratislava, Slovakia in 2018).

 How is security and reliability achieved in a decentralized peer-to-peer network with no authority (central server) overlooking it to make sure everything works as intended?
 It’s done by the users themselves.
 They form nodes in the network that confirm and validate every transaction to prevent double-spending.
 Every validated transaction is then recorded in a public ledger which contains every move of every satoshi since the first transaction was made; the ledger is called a blockchain.
 The currency is not based on trust, as the classic banking system, but instead relies on math and hard data.
 Every bitcoin is divisible down to 8 decimal places, the smallest unit is called "satoshi" - according to the name of the Bitcoin creator.